What Consumers Truly Think of Returns

 Damaged Items, Ill-Fitting Items and Items that Do Not Match the Product Description Are the Top Three Reasons for Returns

 E-commerce returns are increasingly common today, with the most frequently cited reasons for them being ” item is damaged or defective” (71%); “item does not match the description” (54%); and “item does not fit” (47%).
 Comprehending the rationale behind returns (and refunds) can allow retailers to develop policies that can keep their return ratios in check, whilst reducing the risk of friendly fraud chargebacks.
-Furthermore, identifying the root cause of customer dissatisfaction could also unveil potential areas of improvement for businesses, consequently helping them improve customer loyalty and retention down the road.
+Furthermore, identifying the root cause of customer dissatisfaction unveil potential areas of improvement for businesses like multi store e-commerce platforms, consequently helping them improve customer loyalty and retention down the road.

 71% of Consumers Demand Free Shipping for E-Commerce Returns